7 Design Decisions That Transformed This Home by Bringing the Light In

 7. Designing for Emotion First

-Every decision in this home passed one question:
+Every design decision in this home passed one simple question:

 How should this space feel?